 Chadians also prize fertility, considering children a reflection of their parents' physical strength, health, and wealth.

-Due in part to these traditional values, Chad's birthrate of 5.35 children per woman is higher than all neighboring countries but Niger and significantly higher than the US rate of 1.84.
+Due in part to these traditional values, Chad's birthrate of 5.24 children per woman is higher than all neighboring countries but Niger and significantly higher than the US rate of 1.84.
 Abortion is legal only in the case of risk of death to the mother or malformation of the fetus.
 The government criminalizes and strictly prosecutes all other uses of the procedure.

-Homosexuality
+Homosexuality in Chad

 In 2016, the Parliament of Chad voted to criminalize same-sex acts for the first time in its history, albeit as a misdemeanor punishable by a fine and suspended prison sentence.
 The next year, in May of 2017, a law was approved which punished same-sex sexual relations with 3 months to 2 years imprisonment and a fine ranging from 50,000 to 500,000 francs (\$82 to \$840 USD).
+At this time, the US State Department has a Status of Forces Agreement in place for Chad.
+Service members will be held accountable to the Uniformed Code of Military Justice.